-When I was writing my blog post about Biarritz I was reminded of spending some happy months in that same area of southwest France as a student and being fascinated by the culture of the “Pays Basque” or Basque country, a beautiful area which lies to the north and south of the Pyrenees, within both France and Spain.
+When I was writing my blog post about Biarritz last month, I was reminded of spending happy months in that area of southwest France as a student.
+I was fascinated by the culture of the “Pays Basque” or Basque country, a beautiful area which lies to the north and south of the Pyrenees, stradddling both France and Spain.

 Much later in history, 2,000 years ago, Basque was still spoken North and South of the Pyrenees, at that time all the way from the Bay of Biscay in the west to the Mediterranean in the east.
 France (Gaul, as it was then) was invaded by the Romans but they neglected the area around the Pyrenees and so the Basques were surrounded by, but never overcome by, yet another language – Latin.
 The Romance languages French and Spanish developed from Latin; like Celtic and Germanic and other language “families” they are descended from the Indo-European language.

 There are some written records of Basque from this time.
 Latin inscriptions from the Roman period in southwest France record a few proper names which are obviously Basque.
 From the year 1000 onwards proper nouns and even phrases and sentences in Basque become more and more numerous in writings discovered locally.
 The first Basque book in 1545 marked the beginning of a writing tradition which didn’t really expand until the 19th century.
 The influence of surrounding languages on Basque is shown in some loan words from French, Spanish and Latin, such as “bake” (peace) from Latin “pax, pace” and “errege” (king) from Latin “rex, regis”.